How to install Dalfox on Kali Linux

 - For

-installs (check withwhich go
+aptinstalls (check withwhich go):

 sudo apt remove golang-go